 Each application for entry to ASU graduate programs must be accompanied by a nonrefundable application fee.
-The fee is \$45 to apply for admission to a degree program and \$15 to apply for nondegree studies.
-For admission information and procedures, access the Web site at www.asu.edu/graduate/admissions, or refer to the Application for Graduate Admission booklet.
+The fee is \$50 to apply for admission to a degree program and \$50 to apply for nondegree studies.
+For admission information and procedures, access the Web site at www.asu.edu/graduate/admissions.